 Are Nike shoes that are made in China fake?

-Nike has more than a hundred factories in China, according to its Manufacturing Map, that help it manufacture hundreds of thousands of shoes per year.
+Nike has more than a hundred factories in China, according to its Manufacturing Map, which helps it manufacture hundreds of thousands of shoes per year.

 A pair of Nike shoes indicating that they were made in China is not a good way to tell if the sneakers are fake or not.